wp-plugins/sell-media/readme.txt

 3. Insert the **required Sell Media shortcodes** onto your preferred Pages (see FAQ section).
 4. Visit Sell Media -> Licenses and add or configure your default licenses for new uploads.
 5. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.

+= IMPORTANT: Final Step For PayPay Setup =

+You must setup your Paypal IPN URL for Sell Media to work.

+1. Login to your PayPal account.
+2. Mouse over the Profile menu option and then click on the Selling Tools menu option.
+3. Scroll down to "Getting paid and managing my risk" and click the Update link beside "Instant payment notifications".
+4. Paste your Paypal IPN URL onto that page in Paypal.
+Your Paypal IPN URL is located on the Sell Media Settings page.

 == Frequently Asked Questions ==